alchemyplatform/aa-sdk/site/using-smart-accounts/enhanced-apis/nft.md

       content: Follow this guide to fetch a smart account's NFTs with Account Kit, a vertically integrated stack for building apps that support ERC-4337.
 ---

-# How to Fetch a Smart Account's NFTs
+# How to fetch a Smart Account's NFTs

 We provide several [Enhanced APIs](https://www.alchemy.com/enhanced-apis/?a=ak-docs), which are especially useful for querying information about the smart accounts you create using Account Kit, such as the account's owned NFTs using the [NFT API](https://www.alchemy.com/nft-api/?a=ak-docs).